Energy in Iraq: Policy

+Oil revenues are the major income in the economy of Iraq.
+The management of the oil and gas sector has been criticised as “technically incompetent”.
+As of mid-2024, oil exports to Turkey were very low.

 Oil prices

 Iraq is a member of OPEC.

 The global oil and gas prices have been strongly influenced by political decisions and events.
 For example, the oil embargo 1967 and 1973 oil crisis during the 1970s, the Iran-Iraq War in the 1980s, the Iraq-Kuwait War in the 1990s and the Iraq War from 2003.

 Corruption risks

 One of the corruption risks is that the oil resources are publicly owned but often privately produced.
 The complex system of licenses and fees may drive corruption incentives.
 According to Transparency International Bribe Payers Index 2008, the oil and gas industry in general is highly vulnerable to 1) bribery of public officials and 2) undue influence on the legislative process and government policies.
 IMF Working Paper confirms the relationship between oil rents and corruption.
 Higher increases in oil rents tends to increase corruption and erode political rights.
 Open Budget Survey 2008 by International Budget Partnership confirmed that the oil- and gas-dependent countries tend to be less transparent.